bitsofbits/kaggle_grasp_and_lift_eeg_detection/code/SUBMISSION_INFO.md

     For instance `"theano_flags" : ["device=gpu0", "device=gpu1"] will run half
     the workers on *gpu0* and half on *gpu1*.

-3. Run `python submission.py run` -- this will run all the models specified in *final_nets.yml*, write the train models to `dump_dir` and the csv output files to `submission_dir`.
+3. Run `python submission.py -r run` -- this will run all the models specified in *final_nets.yml*, write the train models to `dump_dir` and the csv output files to `submission_dir`.
 If a dump file with the corresponding name already exists in *dump_dir*, then the training step will be skipped.
 If a csv file with the